 ● Oncology and treatment planning system

-It is built to meet the technology needs of the people of the community practice of the future with operationally efficient and prepared to thrive in the world of value-based care.
-Flatiron is chosen by 2,500 clinicians at more than 800 sites across the country as their long-term technology partner.
-Many clinics face difficulties in reality such as declining reimbursement rates, increased patient loads and regulatory changes.
+It is built to meet the technology needs of the people of the community practice of the future with operationally efficient and prepared to thrive in the world of value-based care.2,500 clinicians choose flatirons at more than 800 sites across the country as their long-term technology partner.
+Many clinics face difficulties in reality, such as declining reimbursement rates, increased patient loads and regulatory changes.
 Many people find it financially challenging to remain financially viable while delivering the best care possible.
 Flatiron’s OncoCloud products can help diagnose cancer and tumors.
 The treatment of this diseases is made possible by the deep research in this field.

 - Prescription drug monitoring program

-Physicians in many states are required to check their state’s Prescription Drug Monitoring Program (PDMP) database as a safeguard against the diversion and abuse of prescription medications, before prescribing drugs to their patients.
-Most include a broad range of narcotics, tranquilizers, and stimulants but the rules vary from state to state, as well as which medications are covered by such program.
+Physicians in many states are required to check their state’s Prescription Drug Monitoring Program (PDMP) database to safeguard against the diversion and abuse of prescription medications before prescribing drugs to their patients.
+Most include a broad range of narcotics, tranquilizers, and stimulants but the rules vary from state to state and which medications are covered by such program.